Ed Kashi: Career

 His book, Abandoned Moments: A Love Letter to Photography, was published by Kehrer in Germany, in 2021.

 Kashi continues to teach and lecture at art institutes and universities.
 He taught a class titled "New Frontiers in the Art of Visual Storytelling" at the Los Angeles Center of Photography (LACP).
-He currently teaches a three year mentoring program with James Estrin of the New York Times, at the Anderson Ranch Arts Center, as well as conducts workshops around the globe and mentors photographers through the VII Foundation’s mentor program.
+He currently teaches a three-year mentoring program with James Estrin of the New York Times, at the Anderson Ranch Arts Center, as well as conducts workshops around the globe and mentors photographers through the VII Foundation's mentor program.

+In 2023, along with Sara Terry and Ilvy Njiokiktjien, Kashi founded "1in6by2030", a global photography initiative documenting one of the defining demographic transformations of our time: by 2030, one in six people worldwide will be over the age of 60.
+Over the course of seven years, photographers across the globe will document the realities and impact of aging, and how individuals and societies navigate this unprecedented demographic shift through work, faith, family and health.

+In 2025, the Dolph Briscoe Center for American History acquired Kashi's photography and video archive spanning the renowned photographer's career to date.
+The acquisition included his entire archive of prints, negatives, publications and personal journal entries.
+In conjunction with his collection, the Briscoe Center published a retrospective book, A Period in Time: Looking Back While Moving Forward, 1977-2022.

+His limited-edition book, Visual Riffs, was also published in 2025 by Eyeshot.
+The book was a reimagining of over 45 years of work with images taken across 100 countries, covering social and geopolitical issues.

 Talking Eyes Media

 Kashi and his wife, Julie Winokur, are co-founders of a non-profit multimedia company called Talking Eyes Media.
 Talking Eyes Media was created in 2002 to deliver issue-orientated stories to the general public.
 Some of the stories covered by Talking Eyes Media/Ed Kashi are: Aging in America, Denied: The Crisis of America's Uninsured and The Sandwich Generation.
 Aging in America was also the subject of a book, named by American Photo Magazine as one of the best photo books of 2003 and received awards from Pictures of the Year International and World Press Photo.